 You Don’t Have to Be Part of a Group to See the Sights and go on Excursions

-Have you ever wanted to go on a day trip or take an excursion to see something, but not been able to because you’re one person army isn’t enough to run the trip?
+Have you ever wanted to go on a day trip or take an excursion to see something, but not been able to because your one person army isn’t enough to run the trip?
 It’s a common problem for solo travellers, but not so much in Thailand.

 From scuba diving to temple exploring, most activities in Thailand can be both group and solo-traveller friendly.
 Some things would definitely be cheaper as a group, but when you convert the total rate into your own currency, it’s not that bad if you have to go alone.
 For example, a return trip from Chiang Mai to Doi Suthep (30km) costs about 600 baht including the driver waiting for about an hour.
 That’s $15CDN.
 Expensive for Thailand?
 Yes.
 But consider how much the same would cost you elsewhere and you quickly realize that, if this is something you really want to do, you can afford it on your own.